 Finally, the Corporation is a strong advocate of social responsibility, especially with respect to its sales and promotional activities.
 Corby will continue to promote the responsible consumption of its products in its activities.
-In 2013, Corby partnered with the Toronto Transit Commission to provide free transit on New Year's Eve for a three year period.
+During the year, Corby continued a successful partnership with the Toronto Transit Commission to provide free transit on New Year's Eve for a three-year period which began in 2013 and was recently extended to 2019.
 The Corporation stresses its core values throughout its organization, including those of convivality, straightforwardness, commitment, integrity and entrepreneurship.